RamaPemmasaniTech/user-registration/README.md

         }
 ```
-### Step 7: Verify whether docker image is pushed or not in DockerHub
+### Step 7: Verify whether docker image is pushed or not in AWS ECR

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------